denis-sokolov/portent/README.md

 The structure above will produce a website that responds to URLs `/` and `/about`.

-The development server will add a `<base>` tag, thus it is recommended to refer to files and URLs relative to the root of the project, without using a leading slash.
-For example, to link from `projects/foo` to `about`, use a string `about`, not `../about`.

 ### Page structure
 `pages` directory contains actual routes for pages in the website.
 Every `html` file inside is a single URL route.

+It is recommended to include a <base> tag in every template and refer to files and URLs relative to the root of the project, without using a leading slash.
+For example, to link from `projects/foo` to `about`, use a string `about`, not `../about`.
+A workflow different from this has undefined behavior.

 ### Errors
 `errors` directory contains templates for HTTP errors.
 Currently supported is the 404 template.